rockthejvm/scala-2-beginners/README.md

 How to install:
 - either clone the repo or download as zip
-- open with IntelliJ as it's a simple IDEA project
+- open with IntelliJ as it's a simple and quick IDEA project

 If you have changes to suggest to this repo, either
 - submit a GitHub issue